Kooscii/BadNets/README.md

     ./experiments/test.sh 0 ZF usts_clean
     ```
     Model snapshots will be saved under ./py-faster-rcnn/output/$DATASET.
 The final model will be copy to ./models and rename to $DATASET.caffemodel

+### Notes

+1. Faster-RCNN uses caches for annotations.
+Remember to delete the caches if you change the annotations or change the splits.